Scroll down for links to my working papers and publications.

 –press: Quartz, FiveThirtyEight and Chronicle of Higher Education

-C. Cotton, F. McIntyre and J. Price, Correcting for bias in hot hand analysis: Analyzing performance streaks in youth golf
+C. Cotton, F. McIntyre, A. Nordstrom, and J. Price, Correcting for bias in hot-hand analysis: An application to youth golf, Journal of Economic Psychology, 75b: 1-10, 2019.

 –summary at Economics and Policy